 Purchases could feel tricky if you haven’t familiarized yourself with the Cambodian money system.
 So for the best experience possible, do some research before you go.

-Two currencies are used in Cambodia; the US dollar and the Cambodian riel.
+Two currencies are used in Cambodia; the US dollar and the Cambodian rail.
 No coins are used.

 You’ll have access to ATMs.
 These will give you US dollars.
 You’ll likely use this currency the most often